 Taking any kind of drug, whether legal or not, has a safety risk.
 Since all drugs alter the way your body works, there can be unwanted side effects.
 Even over-the-counter medicines can be extremely harmful if not taken according to directions.
 All drugs have the potential to harm if not taken according to the directions.
-For example, it is easy to 'overdose' on such drugs as cough syrup, Tylenol, Advil, or even vitamins.
-Many people take too many pills such as morphine to kill pain, and overdose, resulting in permanent damage or death.
+For example, it is easy to 'overdose' on such drugs as cough syrup, Tylenol, Advil, or even Vitamins.
+Many people take too many pills such as morphine, to kill pain, and overdose, resulting in permanent damage or death.
 Prescription medications taken in too large doses or by people for whom they were not prescribed are at a huge risk.

 Street drugs have NO KNOWN source of origin.
 There is no quality control on street drugs.
 If you buy and use drugs that originate from a street vendor, you have no idea what is in it.
 Even if you got it from your friend.... where did he/she get it?
 Where did that person get it?
 No illegal drug is safe.
 Today there is a crisis with a lethal drug called Fentanyl that has been mixed with other drugs such as Cannabis.
-Fentanyl is extremely dangerous and can kill.
-In 2019 there were over 15,000 opioid related deaths in Canada, over 21,000 overdoses, and over 19,000 hospitalizations. (source: https://health-infobase.canada.ca/substance-related-harms/opioids/
+Fentanyl can kill.
+There have been thousands of deaths in Canada over the last few years due to other more common street drugs, being laced with Fentanyl.